sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-1.md

         }
     }

-This returns null, because the Label method works for text in the same line or in proximate lines, sensitive to spacing and font size.
-In this case, the problem is that the gap between the two lines of text is too big:
+This returns null, because the Label method works for text in the same line or in proximate lines.
+In this case, the problem is that the gap between the two lines of text is more than 0.2 inches:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_2.png)